- To establish a regime for the responsible handling of personal information in the public sector.

 - Back to Work payments - Back to Work Act 2015

-The registrar is obliged to keep a comprehensive register for administering the Unclaimed Money Act 2008 and can confine published details to the minimum needed for that purpose.
-The published version of the register provides sufficient details for an owner to identify a claim, but withholds certain details to ensure there is still undisclosed information against which an applicant’s claim can be assessed.
+The unclaimed money regime - The Registrar of Unclaimed Money is obliged to keep a comprehensive Unclaimed Money Register for administering the Unclaimed Money Act 2008.
+The Registrar is obliged to publish details on the register to enable owners to locate their entitlements.
+However, having regard to privacy rights, the Registrar is required to confine the published details to the minimum amount needed for its purpose.
+To find out whether the State Revenue Office holds any unclaimed money, a person can search the register by entering their name and address.
+Any entitlements that match a search will be displayed on the search results.
+This published version of the register provides sufficient details for an owner to identify a claim, but withholds certain details to ensure that there is still undisclosed information against which an applicant’s claim can be assessed.

 Information privacy principles